 Giron is a perfectly preserved colonial town, just 5.5 miles, 9 km., outside of the city of Bucaramanga only the locals seem to know about.
 It’s an attractive town with cobbled streets and a lazy atmosphere.
 It reminded me of Mompox.
 It’s a nice town for a stroll.
 There’s a nice church in the main plaza and a market off to the side of the square.
 Down by the river there are more market stalls, tejo courts and an old bridge going over the river.

-While you’re at it be sure to spend a day touring Bucaramanga one of my favorite cities in Colombia.
+While you’re at it be sure to spend a day touring Bucaramanga, one of my favorite cities in Colombia.

-Playa Belen is located in northeastern Colombia, Playa Belen is a 4 hour bus ride from the Venezuelan border town of Cucuta – now a closed border.
+Playa Belen is located in northeastern Colombia.
+Playa Belen is a 4 hour bus ride from the Venezuelan border town of Cucuta – now a closed border.
 Due to its remote location, it’s a place tourists rarely visit.
 But Playa and its surroundings are surprisingly stunning.
 A diamond in the rough located at an altitude of 5,000 feet.
-Distance and the isolation give this pueblo its own peculiar personality and a weird, quirky energy.
+Distance and the isolation give this pueblo its own peculiar personality and a wierd, quirky energy.

 The name of the town means ‘The Beach of Bethlehem‘ and I always thought this inland town had a beach on a river, a lake or something.
 But this semi-desert town is bone dry and beach-less.
 It was called Playa because of the fine beach-like sand of the surrounding desert constantly blowing through town.

 The desert surrounding the town was declared a 1,500 acre protected park in 1988.
-Named ‘Los Estoraques‘, the natural park is unique in Colombia due to its weird geological formations of columns, caves, cones and pointed pedestals formed by 4 million years of wind and water erosion.
+Named ‘Los Estoraques‘, the natural park is unique in Colombia due to its wierd geological formations of columns, caves, cones and pointed pedestals formed by 4 million years of wind and water erosion.
 It has a medieval presence.
 The rocks resemble castle walls and primitive skyscrapers.

 In 1988 the department of North Santander had a competition to pick the most beautiful town in the state.
 Playa was determined to win.
 They painted the whole town white, the doors and trim of the outside buildings all brown and the roofs were already of red clay tiles.
-They handily won the competition.
+They easily won the competition.
 Later it was declared one the country’s 17 Heritage Villages.

 Heritage Villages in the Department of Boyacanear Bogota